 In business Chapter 13 cases, the pre-confirmation statement shall be filed twenty-one (21) days prior to the confirmation hearing.
 Copies of the pre-confirmation statement shall be served upon all creditors, the trustee, the U.S. Trustee, and other persons who have requested notice pursuant to Bankruptcy Rule 2002.

-Note: Refer to Standing and Administrative Orders available at www.flnb.uscourts.gov regarding Chapter 13 procedures.
+Note: Refer to Standing and Administrative Orders regarding Chapter 13 procedures, available online.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+The standing and administrative orders referenced in the note include, at the time of this amendment, Administrative Order 13-004 and Amended Standing Order No. 19.
+The rule also references Chapter 13 plans, an approved form of which is available online as Local Form 13-21.

 2020 Amendment